jawrainey/GabberAPI/gabber/api/README.md

 **Errors**

-- `AUTH_INCORRECT_PASSWORD`: The password you provided for that email is invalid.
 - `AUTH_EMAIL_EXISTS`: A user with that account does not exist.
 - `AUTH_EMAIL_REQUIRED`: An email address is required to register.
 This is your username.
 - `AUTH_INVALID_EMAIL`: The email address provided is invalid.
 - `AUTH_PASSWORD_REQUIRED`: A password is required to register
-- `AUTH_INCORRECT_PASSWORD`: An incorrect password was provided for this email address.
 - `AUTH_PASSWORD_LENGTH`: The password must be at least 12 characters long
 </details>